-If there’s even the slightest chance bed bugs have entered your home, you’ll need to do something to prevent them from growing in numbers.
-In order to handle the situation, however, you’ll need to know how they breed, what they look like, what their life cycle is like and how they usually make it into people’s homes.
+If there are even the slightest chance bed bugs have entered your home, you’ll need to do something to prevent them from growing in numbers.
+In order to handle the situation, however, you’ll need to know how they breed, what they look like, what their life cycle is like, and how they usually make it into people’s homes.
 Here are the answers to all of those questions!

 What are the life stages of a bed bug?